OskarJakubanis/Analysis_CO2_Emissions/README.md

 # 📊 CO₂ Emissions Analysis (2000–2024)

 This project provides an analytical pipeline to explore, summarize, and export CO₂ emissions data across countries from 2000 to 2024.
 The dataset is sourced from **Our World in Data**.
+This report is a key tool for CO₂ analysis, allowing for subsequent examination of individual countries to identify which nations others can learn from, which countries should diligently follow these lessons, and which economic sectors need transformation.
+While change is not immediate, modern technology enables us to implement it more effectively.

 ---